-“All of this is new to us (even the Internet).
+“All of this is new to us.
 A friend told us about your site – this is why I’m writing you.
 What information should I read to become a better advocate for Daniel?”

 Charles speaks for many parents who have questions about special education.

 There is an old saying, "Prior planning prevents problems."
 This is especially true for parents who want to ensure that their child gets effective, appropriate special education services.